openpaymentseurope/docs/docs/getstarted.md

 sidebar_label: Get started
 ---

-To integrate to Open Payments's API you need to set up an account.
+To integrate to Open Payments's API you need to do the following steps.
 If you only want to test the sandbox environment, step 1-3 is enough.

 ### 1. Sign up in the Developer Portal

 Click [this link](https://developer.openpayments.io/) and follow the instructions.

-### 2. Create a sandbox application (optional)
+### 2. Get credentials to access Sandbox

 Access our API in our test envorinment by creating an application in Sandbox.
 You will then acquire credentials for the sandbox API so that you can try out our API with test data.
 There are some limitations in Sandbox but you will get a good picture of what you can do with our API’s to build the scope for your solution.